Find a Qualified Attorney Near You

 - The Eighth Amendment prevents “cruel and unusual punishment.”
 Punishment in the 18th century could be cruel and unusual indeed.
 Case law has since expanded this definition to include disproportionate sentencing, unfair treatment by law enforcement, and harsh prison conditions.

-- The Ninth Amendment and 10th Amendment together acknowledge "other unenumerated rights."
+- The Ninth Amendment and 10th Amendment together acknowledge “other unenumerated rights.”
 They say that the failure to include other rights within the Constitution does not mean those rights do not exist.
-The 10th Amendment also comes into play in states' rights issues.
-It limits the federal government's powers to those outlined in the Constitution.
+The 10th Amendment also applies to states’ rights issues.
+It limits the federal government’s powers to those outlined in the Constitution.

 Not all constitutional law issues are decided in federal courts.
-Most begin in local courtrooms handled by legal professionals who practice criminal, civil rights, and contract law.
+Most begin in local courtrooms, where legal professionals practice criminal, civil rights, and contract law.
 If you have a case in any practice area, it may still touch on constitutional law matters.

 Can I Solve This on My Own or Do I Need an Attorney?